amiyasahu/Donut/README.md

 1. [Install Question2Answer][].
 This theme requires version 1.7 or later (see the [change log][] for details)
 2. [Download the latest version][latest release] of theme from GitHub, either using [Git][], or downloading directly:

-     - **Note :** The master branch may have some broken parts, so it is recomended to download the released versions from the releases page.
+     - **Note :** The master branch may have some broken parts, so it is recomended to download the released versions from the releases page and latest release is prefered.
      - To download using git, install git and then type

           `git clone https://github.com/amiyasahu/Donut.git`